new-Dummy-user/firstRepo/README.md

 # firstRepo
-this is my first repostory in this New Account
+this is my first repository in this New Account